 Students wishing to discuss a future at New College are warmly encouraged to be in touch with Robert Quinney.

-Click here for more infomation on Organ Scholarships at Oxford University.
+Click on Organ Scholarships for more information on organ scholarships at Oxford University.

 Ryan Wigglesworth, winner of the vocal prize in the 2010 British Composers Awards, and international conductor, writes of his time at New College as organ scholar: